2017-2018 Catalog > Undergraduate Studies

 Students entering Hood as a first-year student who plan to pursue the B.S. degree in Computer Science or the B.S. in Computational Science must complete the Foundation and Methods of Inquiry sections of the Hood College Core Curriculum.

-Transfer students planning to pursue the B.S. degree in Computer Science or Computational Science who have not earned an A.A., A.A.T. or A.S. degree must complete a minimum of 40 credits in liberal arts and sciences courses at Hood College or another institution, including the following:
+Transfer students planning to pursue the B.S. degree in Computer Science or Computational Science who have not earned an A.A., A.A.T. or A.S. degree from an accredited institution in the State of Maryland must complete a minimum of 40 credits in liberal arts and sciences courses at Hood College or another institution, including the following:

-Transfer students who have not earned an A.A., A.A.T. or A.S. degree may still be eligible for an exemption of Hood’s Foundation and Methods of Inquiry core requirements.
+Transfer students who have not earned an A.A., A.A.T. or A.S. degree from an accredited institution in the State of Maryland may still be eligible for an exemption of Hood’s Foundation and Methods of Inquiry core requirements.
 Upon evaluation of transcripts of all prior college level work, students determined to have completed at least 56 transferable credits and the appropriate General Education distribution as listed below will be granted A.A. equivalency.

 Transfer students whose only deficiency in meeting the A.A. equivalency requirements as listed above is in either the math or English composition requirement, will be given the opportunity to complete an appropriate math or English composition course at Hood College in their first semester of course work.
 Upon completion of the English composition or math course at Hood, A.A. equivalency will be awarded.